Pretty Printing in OCaml

 ]

-I suppose this box is introduced exactly to support this kind of layout: closing delimiter on its own line.
+I suppose that the “b” box is introduced specifically to support this kind of layout: closing delimiter on its own line.

 Comma-first